AmitSahay2022/Java_Collection_Framework_Interview_Questions/README.md

 (Q) When we should go for List, Set, Queue and Map? <br>
     List-> Duplicates are allowed <br>
     Set-> Duplicates are not allowed, if we are creating our own custom type object (class) then we must override .equals() and hashcode() <br>
-    Queue-> If we want FIFO then. we have LinkedList and many more Map-> key value pair <br>
+    Queue-> If we want FIFO then. we have LinkedList and many more <br>
+    Map-> key value pair <br>